tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    ClientHelloInner.random using a secure random number generator.
 (See
    {{flow-client-reaction}}.)
 1. It SHOULD contain TLS padding {{!RFC7685}} as described in {{padding}}.
+1. If implementing TLS 1.3's compatibility mode (see Appendix D.4 of
+   {{RFC8446}}), it MUST copy the legacy\_session\_id field from ClientHelloOuter.
+This allows the server to echo the correct session ID when ECH is negotiated.

 The client might duplicate non-sensitive extensions in both messages.
 However, implementations need to take care to ensure that sensitive extensions are not